HomeAncient History

 helike view atlantis site

-The Helike Delta, viewed towards the southeast, with the Gulf of Corinth at left, via the Helikeproject
+The Helike Delta, viewed towards the southeast, with the Gulf of Corinth at left.
+Source: Helikeproject

-Yet, there is an even more likely candidate, a tragic story that evokes the doom of Atlantis, and to make matters more interesting, it happened during Plato’s lifetime (!).
+Yet, there is an even more likely candidate from ancient history, a tragic story that evokes the doom of Atlantis.
+To make matters more interesting, it happened during Plato’s lifetime.
 The city-state of Helike, located on the shores of northern Peloponnese, was a major regional naval power.
 Its sailors navigated the Mediterranean, establishing colonies in Asia Minor and Southern Italy.
 Unsurprisingly for a maritime power, the city’s main deity was none other than Poseidon, whose figure was carved on coins and whose temple was second only to the sanctuary at Delphi.
 The massive bronze statue of Poseidon was the pride of the citizens and a work of art.
-Unfortunately, it was also the “bringer of doom”.
+Unfortunately, it was also the “bringer of doom.”
 When the Ionians requested a copy of the famed statue, the Helikonians refused.